ca16olin-agc/ca16olin-agc.github.io/radiation.md

 - Prompt Dose/ Dose Rate
 - Neutron Single Event Upset

-TID, SEL and SEU are most commonly used to show how resistant an electronic device is against radiation
+TID, SEL and SEU are most commonly used to show how resistant an electronic device is against radiation.

 ## Radiation Hardening